SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 ## The server

 The server's only job is to handle writes to the database.
 In fact, the server is the *only* process ever allowed to modify the database.
-Therefore, the server sits around waiting for commands from clients.
+However, it does not decide what to write down and therefore sits around waiting for commands from clients.
 A client could be a Wayland or X11 clipboard listener for example which will inform us when the user has copied something.
 Clients can also be GUIs that wish to modify the database or get notified of changes.

 The server is implemented as a single-threaded event loop using [io_uring](https://man7.org/linux/man-pages/man7/io_uring.7.html).